ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WebTransport using HTTP semantics.
 This includes unidirectional streams, bidirectional streams, and datagrams.

-By relying only on generic HTTP semantics, this protocol might allows deployment using any HTTP version.
+By relying only on generic HTTP semantics, this protocol might allow deployment using any HTTP version.
 However, this document only defines negotiation for HTTP/2 {{!H2=I-D.ietf-httpbis-http2bis}} as the current most common TCP-based fallback to HTTP/3.